AgileVentures/WebsiteOne/CONTRIBUTING.md

 /voter make a press-kit link in the footer https://github.com/AgileVentures/WebsiteOne/issues/1738
 ```

+More on how to handle a vote can be found at: https://github.com/AgileVentures/AgileVentures/blob/master/ASYNC_VOTING.md#automated-async-vote

 ## git and GitHub
 Our **default working branch is `develop`**.
 We do work by creating branches off `develop` for new features and bugfixes.